We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 If you don’t want to get utensils involved, grab a bag of baby carrots or celery sticks.
 Or cut up some slices of apples or pears—any fruit that’s relatively dry works.
 Serve them with something tasty to dip into, like Greek yogurt or hummus.
 It’s insanely good, much healthier than bags of Doritos, and cleaner.

 Looking for a no-effort food that’s more filling than simple side snacks?
 Corn dogs are super underrated.
 They come frozen, they can be microwaved, and they’re yummy, especially when served with a side of BBQ dip.
 Do you really need to look any further than a food that has its own wooden handle?
 I mean, come on!

 Pretzels are the next best thing when you want something like chips but none of the grease.
-Pretzel sticks, pretzel twists, pretzel bites, soft pretzels—it’s all good as long as you avoid the chocolate-covered or flavored varieties.
-You don’t want melty chocolate or flavoring dust to get onto your cards, do you?
-Absolutely not!
+I prefer the thicker Utz Country Store Pretzel Stix, but pretzel twists, pretzel bites, soft pretzels—it’s all good as long as you avoid the chocolate-covered or flavored varieties.

 Popcorn is the next best thing if you don’t like pretzels.
 Avoid any popcorn flavors that are buttery or powdery (like white cheddar).
 My personal favorite is Angie’s Sweet and Salty Kettle Corn, but be aware that some brands of kettle corn may be oily and will get on your fingers.
 Caramel popcorn can also be a good option.

 Roasted almonds, walnuts, hazelnuts, cashews, peanuts.
 Throw them all into a bowl and have at it.
 Salted nuts taste better than unsalted, but the salt does get on your fingers and will transfer to your cards, so you may want to stick with unsalted.